purviporwal1812/attendance-tracker/README.md

 **dotenv** : ``npm i dotenv``
 Dotenv is a zero-dependency module that loads environment variables from a .env file into ``process.env``

+*default port for postgreSql is 5432*

+### Useful Resources

+- [Coonection Pooling in Postgres]([https://restcountries.com](https://www.ashnik.com/everything-you-need-to-know-about-connection-pooling-in-postgres/#:~:text=5%20MIN%20READ,new%20connection%20to%20the%20database.)) - This article tells on how PostgreSQL creates a connection pool to cache and reuse database connections, reducing the overhead of establishing new connections with the same username and database details.